-Do I need a battery?
+Do I need solar batteries for my system?
 Everyday we talk to customers looking to use solar energy to power all kinds of different things.
 For instance, if they want to simply reduce their electric bill from the local utility, then we're clearly looking at a "grid-tied" solar system.
 But often people want to power some type of device directly from a solar panel.
 Or they need mobile power, or power for something remote and away from electric utility lines, or back-up power.
 More often than not, this means batteries!
-If you want to skip this battery overview and look at our different battery lines, please click here.
-Otherwise, carry on!
+And not just any batteries, but solar batteries (batteries suitable for solar systems).

 Other factors.
 Because we're trying to keep this overview fairly basic, we will discuss factors like battery chemistry, sizes, capacity, and more in later blog posts.
-But we want to comment on just a couple more important points to keep in mind as you review battery options.
+But we want to comment on just a couple more important points to keep in mind as you look for solar batteries.

 Brands.
 There are quality long-lasting batteries and there are cheap short-lived batteries.
 We stick with quality brands.
 You can find cheap batteries all over the place.
 But if you want your batteries to last and give your solar system the most bang for the buck, it's usually worth it to get quality.
 We often supply quality brands that are not even on our site today, so please ask!

 Deep Cycle.
 For solar systems, you want to stick to deep cycle batteries only.
 You don't want car or “starting” batteries for a solar system.
 If the battery doesn't list Amp Hours and instead only lists CCR (Cold Cranking Amps) then avoid it, even if the battery is labeled Deep Cycle.
 Deep cycle batteries are meant to slowly discharge down to a certain point and then recharge fully.
 And repeat that cycle over and over for many years.
 Car batteries are designed to a very different thing--quickly start a car engine in a short burst of current.
 Just remember deep cycle.